 SO, GOOD LUCK, PITCH WARS HOPEFULS!

-Oh, and welcome to the Pitch Wars community.
+Oh, and welcome (or welcome back!) to the Pitch Wars community.